2. Learn How to Use the Workflow Editor

 Click the + button:

-• Between two steps, to insert a step in the middle
+• Between two existing steps to insert a step in the middle

 add_new_step_buttons.png